MarcelRobeer/text_explainability/README.md

 Marcel Robeer, 2021

 ## Installation
-Clone this repository and install via `pip3 install -e .` or locally run `python3 setup.py install`.
+Install from PyPI via `pip3 install text_explainability`.
+Alternatively, clone this repository and install via `pip3 install -e .` or locally run `python3 setup.py install`.

 ## Example usage
 Run lines in `example_usage.py` to see an example of how the package can be used.